spilliams/terrascope/src/README.md

-# Terraboots
+# Terrascope

-This is the source directory for the CLI tool `terraboots`.
+This is the source directory for the CLI tool `terrascope`.